The best hotels in Alicante

 How much do hotels in Alicante cost per night?

-Budget beds in Casco Antiguo start around $52/night at places like Hostal Les Monges Palace.
+Budget rooms in Casco Antiguo start around $52-85/night, often in small family-run guesthouses.
 Mid-range runs $110-215/night near the beach or Plaza de los Luceros.
-If you're looking at Calpe or Villajoyosa for a proper luxury resort, plan for $265-520/night.
+If you want a proper luxury setup in Calpe or Villajoyosa, further up the Costa Blanca, plan for $265-520/night.

 Is Alicante good for a beach holiday?

 Yes, but pick your beach wisely.
-Postiguet Beach is central and walkable from Hotel Melia Alicante, but it gets packed in July and August.
+Postiguet Beach is central and walkable from the seafront hotels, but it gets packed in July and August.
 Playa de San Juan, about 6 km northeast via tram line 2, is longer, less crowded, and far better for families.

 When is the best time to visit Alicante?